BlazeX9/AI-ML/README.md

 Generative AI is a type of artificial intelligence designed to create new content such as text, images, music or even code by learning patterns from existing data.
 These models use techniques like **deep learning** and **neural networks** to generate output.
 Generative AI is trained on large datasets like text, images, audio or video using deep learning networks.

 Text: Uses large language models (**LLM**) to predict the next sequence
-Images: Uses models like **DALL·E** or **Stable Diffusion**
+Images: Uses models like **DALL·E** or **Stable Diffusion** to create realistic visuals
 Video: Multimodal systems like Sora by OpenAI, temporally coherent video clips from text or other prompts